- Grant Total: $498,200,000

 - Entry Into Force: September 6, 2016

-The Millennium Challenge Corporation will invest up to $498.2 million to support the transformation of Ghana’s power sector and stimulate private investment.
-The five-year Ghana Power Compact seeks to create a financially viable power sector that will meet the current and future needs of households and businesses—and ultimately help fight poverty across the country.
+The Millennium Challenge Corporation will invest up to $498.2 million to transform Ghana’s power sector and stimulate private investment.
+The aim of the five-year Ghana Power Compact is to create a financially viable power sector to meet the current and future needs of households and businesses, and to help fight poverty across the country.

-At the heart of the compact is a strong commitment from the Government of Ghana to implement reforms needed to transform its power sector and put it on a path to profitability and sustainability, ultimately creating a climate that will attract private investment.
-The government has also pledged to invest at least $37.4 million of its own money, and the compact is expected to catalyze at least $4.6 billion in private energy investment and activity from American firms in the coming years.
+The Government of Ghana has committed to implementing the reforms needed to transform its power sector and put it on a path to profitability and sustainability, creating the financial environment to attract private investment.
+The government has pledged to invest at least $37.4 million of its own money.
+The compact is expected to catalyze at least $4.6 billion in private energy investment and activity from American firms in the coming years.

-The $10 million project will test the most cost effective approaches to address the key constraints that micro, small and medium enterprises in markets and economic enclaves face in obtaining safe and legal access to electricity.
-This small project is designed to be innovative; it will test several different interventions aimed at reducing critical barriers to legal connections for these businesses in a small sample of markets and economic enclaves and provide evidence of effective approaches to increasing access for the distribution utilities with the intent of facilitating scale up of those interventions in the future.
+The $10 million project will test the most cost-effective approaches to address barriers small and medium businesses face in obtaining safe and legal access to electricity.
+This small project is designed to be innovative; it will test and provide evidence on several different interventions aimed at reducing critical barriers to legal connections or other supply constraints for these businesses in a sample of markets and economic enclaves, with the intent of facilitating scale up of those interventions in the future.

-The project aims to improve the governance and management of this Ghanaian electricity distribution utility by bringing in a private sector operator and making infrastructure and foundational investments designed to reduce losses and improve service quality.
+The aim of this project is to improve the management of this Ghanaian electricity distribution utility by bringing in a private sector operator and by making investments designed to reduce losses and improve service quality.

 The project will initially provide $5 million in technical assistance to improve operations of the Northern Electric Distribution Company (NEDCo), a distribution utility that serves the northern regions of the country.
-No later than the conclusion of the first year of compact implementation, MCC will evaluate economic rates of return for possible system and infrastructure investments.
-If resulting ERRs are acceptable, MCC will make investments up to $49.2 million.
+MCC will evaluate economic rates of return for possible system and infrastructure investments no later than the conclusion of the first year of compact implementation.
+If resulting ERRs are acceptable, MCC will make additional investments up to $49.2 million.

-The $16.3 million project prioritizes the alleviation of major constraints to private sector investment in generation.
-The project will leverage ongoing advisory support provided by USAID to operationalize Ghana’s “gas to power” plan and commercialize the country’s gas sector; support the development of an independent power producer framework that addresses generation, transmission, distribution and demand-side management in a holistic and integrated fashion; and fund a technical feasibility subject to provide a “shovel-ready” project to increase the country’s import of liquefied natural gas.
+The $16.3 million project will address major constraints to private sector investment in generation.
+The project will leverage ongoing advisory support provided by USAID to operationalize Ghana’s “gas to power” plan and commercialize the country’s gas sector, support the implementation of an independent power producer framework, and potentially fund technical feasibility assessments.

-The $5 million project aims to improve the regulatory monitoring and independent verification of sector performance and improve the tariff review process by supporting studies that will provide critical inputs to the redesign of the tariff structure.
+The $5 million project aims to enhance economic growth opportunities by improving the regulatory monitoring and independent verification of power sector performance.
+The project will support studies that provide critical inputs in the review process and redesign of the tariff structure.